bunkerity/bunkerweb/docs/web-ui.md

 ### 2FA

-!!! warning "Secret key loss"
+!!! info "Secret key loss"

-    In case you lost your secret key, you can [disable 2FA from the CLI following these steps](troubleshooting.md#disable-2fa).
+    In case you lost your secret key, you can [disable 2FA from the CLI following these steps](troubleshooting.md#lost-2fa-authentication).

 You can power-up your login security by adding 2FA inside your account.